Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: The Case of Fake Twitter Trends in Turkey

+\item Has between 2-9 tokens, excluding emojis.
+This range corresponds to the maximum and minimum number of tokens of the honeypot's tweets.
+In the annotation set, there were 5 lexicon tweets with only one token and 29 with more than 9.
+(100\% of honeypot, 99.4\% of annotated). \end{enumerate}

-Combining all these rules yields n = 5147 / 5538, which is equivalent to 92.9\% recall.
-To report precision, we use this classifier on the first ten tweets of trends that we did not label as attacks with lexicon tweets, 287,840 tweets in total.
-Our classifier reported only 367 deleted lexicon tweets which translates to a precision of 93.3\%.
-However 336 of those false positives are created before 2015 June and we suspect those are used in astroturfing attacks predating attacks with lexicon tweets (See Appendix \ref{sec:historicity}).
-There are only 31 false positives after June 2015 which is negligibly small.
+The combination of these rules yields a recall of 92.9\% (5,147 / 5,538).
+To compute precision on deleted tweets, we ran the classifier on all of the deleted tweets in the sample of 2,010 trends: 17,437 tweets in total after dropping any duplicates (e.g. retweets).
+The classifier reported 370 lexicon tweets or a precision of 93.3\%.
+Of the false positives, 336 were from before June 2015, indicating that they were used in astroturfing attacks that predate the rise of \name astroturfing using lexicon tweets (see Appx.~\ref{sec:historicity} for details).
+There were only 34 false positives after June 2015.

-Additionally, to show that although lexicon tweets are common among deleted tweets associated with trends but rare otherwise at scale, we classify all Turkish tweets in our retrospective dataset starting from June 2015 when the attacks begin.
-Table \ref{tab:lexicon_stats} shows that lexicon tweets accounts for only 2.3\% of all deleted tweets that are not associated with any trend, but 53.1\% of all tweets associated with a trend.
-This shows the anomaly with the lexicon tweets.
+To corroborate the precision at scale, we show that lexicon tweets are common among deleted tweets associated with trends but rare otherwise.
+We classify all Turkish tweets in our retrospective dataset from June 2015. \Figref{fig:lexicon_stats} shows that most lexicon tweets associated with a trend are deleted, but very few lexicon tweets not associated with a trend are deleted.

-Although we believe lexicon tweets are generated randomly using a lexicon of tweets, some lexicon tweets occur many times.
-Table \ref{tab:lexicon_examples} shows some of those lexicon tweets (excluding the target keyword), their translations (although they do not mean anything) and the number of times they occur in the data.
-We also observe that some of the words used are very uncommon that even a native Turkish speaker might refer to a dictionary, suggesting that the attackers may be exploiting the infrequent words to confuse Twitter's spam filters.
+Although lexicon tweets appear to be generated randomly using a lexicon of tweets, some occur more than once.
+Table \ref{tab:lexicon_examples} shows the most commonly repeated tweets (excluding the target keyword), their translations, and the number of times they occur in the data.
+We also observe that some words are so uncommon that even a native Turkish speaker may need to refer to a dictionary.
+This suggests that the attackers may be using infrequent words to pass Twitter's spam filters.